N-Rondoni/slugFind/README.md

- TESTING THINGS HERE BEFORE THE ARE PUT INTO THE REAL slugFind git!

 slugFind, or MPC approach as it is referred to in its accompanying manuscript, infers neuronal spiking as a function of calcium imaging data.

  Corresponding Author: Nicholas A. Rondoni
          nrondoni@ucsc.edu